 The titles awarded by the Rites of the Runeweaver are as follows:

 |Title||Level||Qualifications||Rewards & Consequences|

 Among Runeweavers there is a forbidden Rite, shrouded in mystery and spoken of only in whispers.
 It is said that the Rite of the Serpent allows a Runeweaver to access every school of spiritual powers with a singular root tattoo.
 Anyone choosing to mark themselves with this forbidden root tattoo are forever identified as the Serpent.
-While Runeweavers circumvent the traditional laws of Spiritual Powers by Tattooing a separate root tattoo for each tier and school of power that they have access to, isolating their use, unless attuned to a single School of Powers, those who follow the Rite of the Serpent ignore this procedure.
-By using a singular root tattoo that allows access to all Schools and Tiers of Power a Serpent Runeweaver has no need to use Spiritual Attunement.
+While Runeweavers circumvent the traditional laws of Spiritual Powers by Tattooing a separate root tattoo for each school of magic, which they must then be attuned to, those who follow the Rite of the Serpent ignore this procedure.
+By using a singular root tattoo that allows access to all Schools of Magic a Serpent Runeweaver has no need to use Spiritual Attunement.
 However misunderstood Runeweaver practices may be among the Mage Colleges, one thing is clear; The Serpent breaks the most fundamental laws of Magic and the Mage Wardens have no choice but to intervene and attempt to sever the Serpents root tattoo, thereby rendering them powerless.

 The Forbidden Rite of the Serpent:

 - replace all existing Root Tattoos with a single Root Tattoo that is attuned to all Schools of Spirit Powers

 - deceive the spirits of ALL Rites using charm, or impress the Great Serpent with your powers of deception

 - Gain Tiers at the minimum level requirement for non-outlawed titles

 - retain any other title rewards gained prior to becoming a Serpent